Developmental Progression in DIR Floortime

 The importance of these milestones cannot be overstated; they serve as signposts in a child's emotional and cognitive growth [5].
 Additionally, the functional emotional development does not stop at the sixth capacity; it continues through various stages in life, ultimately expanding to capacities 7 to 16, which encompass perspectives of growth from childhood to adulthood [5].

-With a focus on enhancing emotional connections (emotional connections in dir floortime) and fostering individualized approaches (individualized approach in dir floortime), DIR/Floortime provides a comprehensive framework that supports the long-term development of children diagnosed with autism.
-For more information on practical applications of DIR, consider exploring the involvement of parents in this approach through collaboration and support in dir floortime.
+With a focus on enhancing emotional connections (emotional connections in DIR floortime) and fostering individualized approaches (individualized approach in DIR floortime), DIR/Floortime provides a comprehensive framework that supports the long-term development of children diagnosed with autism.
+For more information on practical applications of DIR, consider exploring the involvement of parents in this approach through collaboration and support in DIR floortime.

 Practical Application of DIR Model